 1. What is necessary in the suite?
 Do you need RSVP Cards or can the RSVP go on the invitation?
 Do you also need on-the-day stationery such as menus, place cards, order of ceremony and signage?

 2. Taking into consideration couples & families, how many units of each piece will you need?

 3. What is your budget?*

 4. What is your colour scheme / theme of your wedding day?
 Will it be a formal / casual occasion?

 6. Do you require envelopes to go with the pieces?
-If so, do you want them printed with guest names & addresses, a mixture of handwritten & typed text or do you want them entirely handwritten.
+If so, do you want them to be blank or printed with guest names & addresses, a mixture of handwritten & typed text or entirely handwritten.

 7. Do you have any card stock requirements?
-Do you want indie handmade papers or require stock that is 300 / 600 GSM?
+Do you want them to be coloured?
+Crisp white & textured?
+Or are you after indie handmade papers and require stock that is 300 / 600 GSM?

 8. What is your timeline?
 This one is crucial in terms of making sure your deadlines are met and clearly outlining what your timeline is will help your designer know what can realistically be achieved.

 It's also really important to make sure you get the most out of your designer.
 Like any first date or interview, ask questions about additional costs and what your designer is expecting from you.
 If you haven't worked with a designer before, let them know so they can outline their process with you and ensure you're on the same page in terms of points of contact, deadlines and expectations.